petrkol/REST-API-for-dbs/README.md

 #### TODO

-The code could use more TLC mainly the code around the use od MySQL could be packaged into an object.
+1] The code could use more TLC mainly the code around the use od MySQL could be packaged into an object.
+1] Split response objects